codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 * the name of your Bitbucket account/email address
 * A Bitbucket application password.

-To create an application password go to your *Bitbucket settings* and select *App passwords* from the sidebar.
+To create an application password, go to your *Bitbucket settings* and select *App passwords* from the sidebar.
 Click the button to create one.
 For more information see the [Bitbucket Documentation page](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html){:target="_blank"}

 The minimum permissions needed by Codefresh are shown below.